joseeden/All-Things-DevOps/pages/030-Security/011-Privilege-Access-Management.md

 **Two-Person Integrity**

 The two-person rule mandates at least two individuals to be present simultaneously in an area, ensuring increased security, reducing insider threats, and providing assistance during emergencies.

+Separation of duties ensures that sensitive administrative tasks are split among multiple individuals to minimize the risk of misuse or fraud.

 ## Authorized Versus Unauthorized Personnel